 Ben Perfitt

-Thank you.
-And we've started touching on this, but how is Paratus, would you say, reshaping risk then and competitiveness in the clean energy markets?
+How is Paratus reshaping risk and competitiveness in clean energy markets?

 Gus Majed